Who is OFALycée for?

 The socio-emotional skills program is the integration of cognitive and affective domains in students in order to effectively acquire and apply the knowledge, attitudes and skills necessary to understand and manage emotions, set and achieve positive goals, feel and express empathy for others, develop and maintain positive relationships and make responsible decisions.

-We know that socio-emotional learning (SEL) gives students skills that have a direct impact not only on their academic life, but also on their success and well-being.
+We know that socio-emotional learning (SEL) gives students skills that have a direct positive impact not only on their academic life, but also on their success and well-being.

 Is this socio-emotional skills program available to all students?